Percolation without FKG: Introduction

-In the present paper, we prove RSW-type bounds for certain discrete, rapidly decorrelated planar models which do not exhibit the FKG property.
+In the present paper, we give a novel proof of the box-crossing property which does not make use of the FKG inequality, at the cost of being restricted to models that exhibit the domain Markov property and fast enough decorrellation and which are close enough to being product measures.
 To the best of our knowledge, this is the first proof of such a result in the usual setup of statistical mechanics, \emph{i.e.} for fixed models in infinite volume.